 Hop RTT1 RTT2 RTT3 Domain Name [IP Address]

 Whenever a packet is passed along the network between a router, this can also be referred to as a hop.
-Screen shot below shows that packets takes 13 hops to reach HackingVision web server.
+The screenshot below shows that packets take 13 hops to reach the HackingVision web server.

-Round Trip Time also known in short as RTT this is the time it takes for a packet to receive a hop and back to your computer or personal Internet device.
+Round Trip Time also is known in short as RTT this is the time it takes for a packet to receive a hop and back to your computer or personal Internet device.
 Round Trip Time is recorded in milliseconds.
 RTT can also be referred to as latency.
-RTT1, RTT2, RTT3 represent the time is takes to complete hops back to your computer.
+RTT1, RTT2, RTT3 represent the time that is taken to complete hops back to your computer.
 Three packets are sent by Traceroute for each hop taken.
-It will display each time a hop has been made, which will then give you an understanding if the latency is consistent or inconsistent.
+It will display each time a hop has been made, which will then give you an understanding of the latency if its consistent or inconsistent.
 If you receive back a * this indicates that there is packet loss somewhere along its journey.

-When using Traceroute on various domain names or IP addresses, it can help find a location of the router because ISP’s usually assign domains related to location and ISP of their routers (e.g. IP.ISP.FQDN in 184.108.40.206.threembb.co.uk).
+When using Traceroute on various domain names or IP addresses, it can help find a location of the router because ISP’s usually assign domains related to location and ISP of their routers (e.g. IP.ISP.FQDN in 188.8.131.52.threembb.co.uk).
 If the domain name can’t be found then Traceroute will display only the IP address of the router.
-The default probe datagram length is 40 bytes in TraceRoute, but it can be increased by specifying a packet size in bytes after the destination host name when issuing Traceroute command from terminal.
+The default probe datagram length is 40 bytes in TraceRoute, but it can be increased by specifying a packet size in bytes after the destination hostname when issuing Traceroute command from the terminal.

 Traceroute traffic can be blocked by certain gateways or firewall IDS software or by the TTL of the reply packet as it could get mismatched to the probe’s remaining TTL.
 This would cause the packet response to never be returned to the sender.